 Park City Rafting Trips on the Weber River

-Park City Rafting – What Will The Day Consist of…?
+What Will Your Day Consist of…?

 - The elevation of the Weber River is about 5,300 feet where we put in around Henefer, UT.
 There is plenty of sunshine, it’s a good idea to bring a hat and sunscreen that will protect you from sunburn.